DEF53115 Diploma In Electronic Forensics

-This qualification has been designed to provide a package of broad and flexible competencies reflecting the workplace responsibilities to conduct and manage a forensic investigation and to lawfully establish evidence that is often found in digital storage mediums and computers.
-It qualifies individuals who apply integrated technical and theoretical concepts in a broad range of contexts to undertake advanced skilled or paraprofessional work in electronic forensics.
+This online course is designed to qualify individuals who have passed the course, to apply integrated technical and theoretical concepts in a broad range of contexts, allowing them to undertake advanced skilled or paraprofessional work in electronic forensics.

 No licensing, legislative or certification requirements apply to this qualification at the time of publication.